Skip to content

 Save your Application ID immediately

 Once you agree to the terms and conditions, the system generates your Application ID and prompts you to choose a security question.
 This is how you will log back into a partially completed form.
-I always take a of this screen the moment it appears — the Application ID is alphanumeric and easy to lose track of.
-Choose a whose answer you will not forget.
+I always take a screenshot of this screen the moment it appears — the Application ID is alphanumeric and easy to lose track of.
+Choose a security question whose answer you will not forget.
 Once you have saved those details, click Continue and the form itself begins.

 Want personalized feedback on your answers?